jamiewhitehouse/AnimalFACS/CalliFACS.md

 The test can be accessed here: [CalliFACS Test materials](https://drive.google.com/drive/folders/1NA5pRVHTGoFBUfXVsv3pJyqNvB6TzhpK?usp=drive_link)

 Please read the enclosed test instructions.
-Once completely, please contact catia_caeiro@hotmail.com with your completed test sheet, along with the following information:
+Once completed, please contact catia_caeiro@hotmail.com with your completed test sheet, along with the following information:

 1) Your name
 2) Your intitution
-3) Your reason for persuing GorillaFACS certification.
+3) Your reason for persuing CalliFACS certification.

 ## The people behind it